Revisiting Natural Gradient for Deep Networks: Natural gradient descent and Krylov Subspace Descent

-Instead of using linear conjugate gradient descent for computing the inverse of the metric, Krylov Subspace Descent(KSD)~\cite{VinyalsP12} opts for restricting $\Delta \theta$ to a lower dimensional Krylov subspace given by $\mathbf{G}\mathbf{x} = \nabla \mathcal{L}$ and then, using some other second order method like LBFGS, to solve for $\Delta \theta$ within this space.
+Instead of using linear conjugate gradient descent for computing the inverse of the metric, Krylov Subspace Descent(KSD)~\cite{VinyalsP12} \footnote{KSD stands for the exact algorithm proposed by \citet{VinyalsP12}} opts for restricting $\Delta \theta$ to a lower dimensional Krylov subspace given by $\mathbf{F}\mathbf{x} = \nabla \mathcal{L}$ and then, using some other second order method like BFGS, to solve for $\Delta \theta$ within this space.

 Formally we are looking for $\gamma_1, \gamma_2, .., \gamma_k$ such that: